 Suicide IS PERMANENT!

 IF YOU NEED IMMEDIATE HELP...

 To access slower internet help, contact Samaritans.
 Samaritans is a British institution providing free and confidential suicide intervention.
-They can be contacted by email anonymously or not anonymously.
-They answer their mail once a day.
-To talk to a Samaritan by phone, get the number at their web site: UK and Ireland, rest of world.
+To talk to a Samaritan by phone, get the number at their web site: for the Welsh Language, rest of world.